Investigation into voltage optimisation technology for processing plants

 The project has produced a voltage optimisation guide that assists staff at red meat processing sites to determine whether voltage optimisation is technically and economically suitable for their site.

-Previous in this focus area 15 September 2023 Feasibility study for a refuse derived fuel created from paunch, biosolids and construction and demolition waste Next in this focus area 20 October 2020 IOT LED energy saving (and safety) – stage1 small stock slaughter
+Previous in this focus area 29 January 2019 Investigation into sensor technologies to manage waste streams and optimise the use of their by-prod Next in this focus area 20 October 2020 IOT LED energy saving (and safety) – stage1 small stock slaughter